Does Saw Palmetto Help with Hirsutism Symptoms?

 While this is highly rare, it is possible that a tumor which secrets androgens in the adrenal glands or ovaries can lead to the development of Hirsutism.

 In some cases, Hirsutism can occur in a person without any of the known causes outlined above.
-This can occur when a person is of a particular ancestry or origin, and in some cases, it can be a family-specific trait.
+Hirsutism can be a family-specific trait, or, in some cases, no specific cause can be identified, which is then called “idiopathic Hirsutism”.

 The Different Hirsutism Treatment Options

-As a final option, there is a range of medications that can be prescribed by medical professions to help combat the effects of Hirsutism.
-However, before any such treatment is offered, it is imperative that the root cause of the issue is uncovered, as if there is any underlying disease that is present, this would be the primary condition that would first require treatment.
+First of all, you should check in with your doctor.
+Before any treatment is offered, it is imperative that the root cause of the issue is uncovered, as if there is any underlying disease that is present, this would be the primary condition that would first require treatment.
+Together with your doctor, you can find a treatment plan for your Hirsutism.